Display to header level

 The pre-application and application process require land trusts to provide documentation of their compliance with indicator practices in regard to real estate transactions, monitoring and inspections, record-keeping, adequate conservation easement defense and stewardship funding, and other elements of their operations.

 The process takes up to 10 months from the time the application is submitted.
 A team of commissioners and Commission staff members review the applications.
-In its evaluation, the review team uses information provided by the land trust, as well as information provided by the public or found during its own research.
+In its evaluation, the review team uses information provided by the land trust as well as information provided by the public or found during its own research.
 Based on the review team’s evaluation, the full Commission makes a final decision.
-They may grant or deny accreditation, or table the application pending additional information.
+It may grant or deny accreditation, or table the application pending additional information.

 A land trust may withdraw from the application process at any time.
 Accredited land trusts may also withdraw from the program, either by actively withdrawing or by not seeking renewal.